thomasmelchers/thomasmelchers/README.md

 ## Some surprising skills

-- Expatriate myself for two years in Australia and traveling around Asia.
-Working in a tuna factory for 2 month, 7 day a weeks, was quite fun and intense.
-Do you know that I was washing huge yellow thin tuna with toilet brush putted on a drill.
 - History addict.
-I've study Early Modern Period at the univeristy.
+I've study Early Modern Period at Univeristy.
 Do you have a question about how was the tourism in the 18th century.
 I can tell you a lot of about that period.
 - I like trekking !
 It's an active way to get out of the wild of human society and go exploring the nature in a soft way.
 I just grab my backpack with some gears and food and lets go !
 After a full day of hiking I just settle down and prepare the camp site.
 On of the best camp site ever was in Italy in a riverbed.
+- Expatriate myself for two years in Australia and traveling around Asia.
+Working in a tuna factory for 2 month, 7 day a weeks, was quite fun and intense.
+Do you know that I was washing huge yellow thin tuna with toilet brush putted on a drill.

 ### My goals